gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Building Mixed Ada and C++ Programs
 -----------------------------------

-A programmer inexperienced with mixed-language development may find that building an application containing both Ada and C++ code can be a challenge.
+If you are inexperienced with mixed-language development, you may find that building an application containing both Ada and C++ code can be a challenge.
 This section gives a few hints that should make this task easier.